openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

         return [mpf_component_api.ImageLocation(...), ...]
 ```

-All get_detections_from_\* must return an iterable of the appropriate detection type
+All get_detections_from_\* methods must return an iterable of the appropriate detection type
 (e.g. `mpf_component_api.ImageLocation`, `mpf_component_api.VideoTrack`).
 The return value is normally a list or generator,
 but any iterable can be used.